 If the exporter cannot meet exporter obligations, he shall be liable to pay Customs duty plus interest proportionately to the unfulfilled value of export obligation as defined at the time of issuance of the license.

-Future of EPCG Scheme
+Future of the EPCG Scheme

-EPCG Scheme has been operational in the country for many decades now and it has been contributing to saving of the initial capital costs which were required to be incurred by the importers at the time of import of capital goods in the country.
+EPCG Scheme has been operational in the country for many decades now, and it has been contributing to saving the initial capital costs which were required to be incurred by the importers at the time of import of capital goods in the country.
 EPCG Scheme has always been a part of the Foreign Trade Policy launched by the Indian Government every five years and also has been under the radar of the various developed countries along with various other incentives like MEIS, Advance Authorisation etc.

 Leave a Reply